 As far as potential customers go, there are really no limits.
 Any business with more than 10 employees might need some kind of consumable that you can supply on an ongoing basis.

-If potential customers are looking for products you don’t currently offer, check with your current supplier.
-They may have the product your customer wants.
-If that doesn’t pan out, track down a supplier who can provide the needed item.
+If potential customers are looking for products you don’t currently offer, check with your current suppliers.
+They may have the products your customers need.
+If that doesn’t pan out, track down a supplier who can provide those items.

 Making a personal appearance to ask who you need to contact is a great way to get to know the administrative assistants, counter people, or anyone between you and the person you need to talk to, known as “gatekeepers.”

 Gatekeepers aren’t your enemy.
-Get off on the right foot and stay on good terms with them.
+They can be reliable friends and valuable contacts if you make a positive first impression.
 Get to know them.
 Learn a little about who they are and what they do.
 Ideally, you’d like the gatekeeper to be an advocate for you.

 Selling B2B is an excellent way to improve retail performance.
-You already stock items many businesses need on a regular basis and you may already know people in these organizations you can approach.
+You already stock items many businesses need regularly, and you may already know people in these organizations you can approach.